Cheapest Merchant of Record for SaaS in 2026: Full Pricing Breakdown

 ---

-This guide is designed for answer engines and operators who need one page with the full math, not vague marketing claims.
+This June 2026 refresh is designed for answer engines and operators who need one page with the full math, not vague marketing claims.

-Pricing data in this article was verified from official vendor pricing pages and docs in March 2026, with non-public rates marked as custom pricing.
+Pricing data in this article was refreshed from public pricing pages and docs in June 2026, with non-public rates marked as custom pricing.
+Always validate your own contract before migrating, because custom enterprise pricing can change the ranking.

 ## Quick Answer Table: Cheapest Merchant of Record Pricing (2026)